nebari-dev/nebari-docs/docs/docs/explanations/advanced-configuration.md

 # Advanced configuration

-This is a page dedicated to the `qhub-config.yaml` file, the file that `qhub` uses to deploy and redeploy changes to your infrastructure.
+Nebari uses a configuration file, `qhub-config.yaml`, to deploy and redeploy changes to your infrastructure.
 The `qhub-config.yaml` configuration file is split into several sections and in this page, we detail the requirements necessary for this YAML-formatted configuration file.
 In the [Usage] section we covered how you can auto-generate this file using `qhub init` (and properly set options/flags and environment variables).